 The portal tracts at the lobular periphery are composed of connective tissue ensheathing branches of the hepatic artery, portal vein, bile duct (together termed the portal triad) and lymphatics.
 The caliber of the portal tracts decreases from the hilum of the liver towards its periphery.

-Here, the protein-coding genes expressed in the liver are described and characterized, together with examples of immunohistochemically stained tissue sections that visualize protein expression patterns of proteins that correspond to genes with elevated expression in the liver.
+Here, the protein-coding genes expressed in liver are described and characterized, together with examples of immunohistochemically stained tissue sections that visualize corresponding protein expression patterns of genes with elevated expression in liver.